RobertoFreireDev/R36s-Love2d-GameEngine-Lua/README.md

 # LuaES
-Game engine like Pico 8 but using Love2d to be able to play at hardware that supports opengl es
+Love2d project to be able to play at hardware that supports opengl es

 # Run on Linux armbian on R36s handheld game console